djotaku/sdpmpd/README.md

   "similar": true
 }
 ```
-Create a playlist at the past in your config.
+Create a playlist at the path in your config.
 For now while there isn't a package:

 Go into the sdpmpd folder and launch with: